-This part of the prison, which serves draft dodgers, note forgers, and so on, features tents.
+This part of the prison (which hosts draft dodgers, note forgers, and so on) consists of tents.

-The prison cell is a tent that holds many young men.
+In other words, the prison cell is a tent with many young men residing within.

 Popsicles in prison?
-Why, we have nothing to worry about, then!
+Well then!
+We have nothing to worry about!

 The Dedication of Mishmeres Hakodesh

 An organization dedicated to freeing yeshivah bochurs imprisoned for draft evasion (“We face a severe shortage of personnel who can sit in an office all day watching pirated movies on their cell phones!
 Charedim must contribute their share of their burden!”) called and nonchalantly informed us our son was in Keleh 6 and did we need them to do anything about it?

 Initially, we were puzzled until they explained that although he’d attended a non-mainstream yeshivah (with secular studies and everything), it was a yeshivah nonetheless and as a former yeshivah student, his name appeared on their list when he was imprisoned.